 The whistle of former university sports master, Evans the Striped.

 Serious Business: Football.
-Starts out as a subversion, as the only thing on the line seems to be a large portion of the wizard's food budget, and they don't even need to win the game to retain that.
-Then it seems like the stakes will be the Archchancellor's Hat.
-But finally, it turns out that the real stakes are the soul of the game itself.
+Starts out as a subversion, as the only thing on the line seems to be a large portion of the University's food budget, and the wizards don't even need to win the game to retain that.
+Then the Archchancellor's Hat is wagered on the result.
+And then Vetinari commits to reforming the rules and it becomes a fight for the spirit of the game and for reason containing the mob.
+A loss for the Academicals could actually damage the Patrician's authority.

-Severed Head Sports: There is a rule explicitly stating that any object that has been kicked by at least three players in a row during an official football match is to be considered the ball.
-Guess which kind of object triggered the creation of this rule...
+Severed Head Sports: There is a rule explicitly stating that during a match any object that has been kicked by at least three players in succession is to be considered the ball.
+Guess what kind of impromptu ball created this rule...

 Juliet ("Jules"), a woman in dressed in golden-shining chainmail, is supported after the game by the whole Ankh-Morpork team in red shirts — this is clearly meant to resemble the Jules Rimet Trophy, awarded for the Football World Cup (up to 1970). ◊